 The purpose of charcoal filters is to neutralize unpleasant odors produced while cooking.
 The odor-causing fats and oils in the air will be drawn into the cooker hood and filtered out using the charcoal element.
 After the air passes through the filter, it is cleaned and filtered before recirculating into the room.

 There is nothing to absorb these volatile oils and odors except charcoal filters.
 Since the stale air holding them is recirculated, it will not be useful in masking unpleasant odors in the kitchen.

 But if your range hood is set up to exhaust outdoors, you may skip the charcoal filter.
 Odors in this air will not be recirculated.
 Thus, there is no need to remove them.
 Instead, a vent carries it outdoors.

 Are carbon filters effective?

-How to clean a carbon filter
+How do you clean a carbon filter?